XpressReal/xpressreal-wiki/en/src/content/docs/recipes/fydesign.md

 ---
-title: XpressReal + FydeSign User Guide
+title: XpressReal T3 + FydeSign User Guide
-description: Guide on on how to use the XpressReal + FydeSign solution.
+description: Guide on on how to use the XpressReal T3 + FydeSign solution.
 ---

 Welcome to your smart signage journey!
-With **XpressReal**, a powerful SBC device, and **FydeSign**, FydeOS’s cloud-based media management platform, you can deploy, control, and update multimedia displays remotely—fast and effortlessly.
+With **XpressReal T3**, a powerful SBC device, and **FydeSign**, FydeOS’s cloud-based media management platform, you can deploy, control, and update multimedia displays remotely—fast and effortlessly.

-Whether it's for retail stores, campuses, buildings, or government offices, this guide walks you through every step to get your XpressReal device enrolled and playing content in no time.
+Whether it's for retail stores, campuses, buildings, or government offices, this guide walks you through every step to get your XpressReal T3 device enrolled and playing content in no time.

 ---